histtranger/portfolio/README.md

 ![Logo](images/bat-logo.svg)

 I’ve found a true passion in photography, as well as the “dying” industry of print media, and motion graphics.
-As most other creators do, I love creating art or creating a solution to a problem.
+I love creating art and creating a solution to a problem.
+I'm just trying my best one day at a time.

 **I try my best, I do my best, I am my best.**